Dutching with Bonuses and Free Bets

 Why this works: An accumulator multiplies the odds of each leg.
 If you dutch each leg, you're still effectively covering that leg — just with reduced variance.
 The acca bonus then applies to the multiplied dutch odds.

 Example: You want to place a 3-fold acca with a 10% bonus.
-Instead of picking one team per match, you dutch each match:
+Instead of picking one team per match, you dutch each leg:

 • Match 1: Dutch Home/Draw/Away for £10 total stake